 In the new millennium, the challenges met by the present day farmers are quite different from those met by their predecessors.
-The enormous pressure upon the framers, specially small and marginal one to grow more food on less land has made them information hungry.
-Now days, a sound knowledge base is as critical input in agriculture for them as are the other inputs such as seed, fertilizer and water.
+The enormous pressure upon the farmers, specially small and marginal to grow more food on less land.
+This has made them information hungry.
+Now a days, a sound knowledge base is as critical input in agriculture for them as are the other inputs such as seed, fertilizer and water.
 Under such circumstance, the role of extension education assumes a new significance.
 Dr. Rajendra Prasad Central Agricultural University through Directorate of Extension Education is effectively playing this role.This Directorate was established in the year 1977 as a statutory wing of the University.
 Prior to this, the extension activities were controlled by the State Government.
 The objective behind creation of this Directorate was to establish a close linkage between the technology generation and technology dissemination units and establish linkages between State Department of Agriculture, University, ICAR and other Institutes.

-Mandates of the Directorate
+Mandates of Directorate

-- Strengthening and enhancing professionalism in extension,
+- Strengthening and enhancing of professionalism in extension.

-- Supervision and monitoring extension programme of the University,
+- Supervision and monitoring of extension programmes.

 Training for field functionaries, farmers, unemployed youths, housewives and others are organized at two levels, at the University level and at KVK.
-The University level trainings are organized at its headquarter and other campuses of the University mainly to the field functionaries and subject matter specialists for updating the scientific knowledge and to improve the technical skill of the officers of different state line departments and NGOs.
-Training programmes for farmers/farmwomen and unemployed rural youth are mainly organized at all Krishi Vigyan Kendras on a routine basis.
+The University level trainings are organized at it’s headquarter and other campuses of the University mainly to the field functionaries and subject matter specialists for updating the scientific knowledge and to improve the technical skill of the officers of different state line departments and NGOs.
+Training programmes for farmers/farmwomen and unemployed rural youth are mainly organized at all KrishiVigyanKendras on a routine basis.
 Primarily, trainings are intended to address problems of under-employment, unemployment and malnutrition in rural areas through diversification of agriculture andpromotion of horticulture, fisheries, dairy, livestock, poultry, beekeeping, sericulture, etc.

 - In many areas, low agricultural productivity is an outcome of a lack of awareness.
 The university publications are to make the growers well acquainted with the latest production technologies.

 - The University publishes every year Adhunik Kisan Diary.
-This diary contains information related to agro-climatic conditions prevailing in the state including the soil structure.
+This diary contains information related to agro-climatic conditions prevailing in the state including the soil situation.
 The packages of practices related to various crops, the cultivation of which are possible in these agro-climatic conditions are also included in the dairy.

 - University also publishes a monthly magazine in Hindi which is named Adhunik Kisan Patrica.
 It includes the relevant articles pertaining to the crop season.
 In addition to this, a number of bulletins and folders on package of practices of crops, livestock production, fish culture, bee keeping, mushroom cultivation, poultry etc are also published on regular basis.